BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Hence, the SCs also shall define the procedures to run the analyses.
 This is the structural inspectability window for the SCs which involves the structural sizing as well.

-The structural sizing interfaace within the SCs is conceptually different than the one defined within the EOs.
+The structural sizing interface within the SCs is conceptually different than the one defined within the EOs.
 An SC involve a nomber of EOs.
 The structural sizing within the SC is the orchestration of the sizing procedures of the involved EOs.
 It considers the behaviours of the EOs and the assigned SAs at the same time.